harness/developer-hub/docs/platform/delegates/delegate-reference/YAML/example-kubernetes-manifest-harness-delegate.md

   enabled: true
   upgraderDockerImage: "harness/upgrader:latest"
   cronJobServiceAccountName: "upgrader-cronjob-sa"
-  # Use an existing Secret which stores the UPGRADER_TOKEN key instead of creating a new one.
+  # Use an existing Secret that stores the UPGRADER_TOKEN key instead of creating a new one.
 The value should be set with the `UPGRADER_TOKEN` key inside the secret.
   ## The use of external secrets allows you to manage credentials from external tools like Vault, 1Password, SealedSecrets, among others.
   ## If set, this parameter takes precedence over "upgraderToken".
   ## Recommendations: